-Schuyler is a postdoctoral researcher with the Reliability and Power-Aware Microarchitecture group.
-His research interests encompass hardware/software co-design of accelerators with a focus on machine learning acceleration.
-These interests often overlap with a committment to open-source hardware development in the RISC-V ecosystem and the use of new, modern tools for design automation like Chisel and FIRRTL.
-Selections include:
+I'm a postdoctoral researcher with the Reliability and Power-Aware Microarchitectures group working on the DARPA PERFECT program.
+My research interests encompass hardware/software co-design of accelerators with a focus on machine learning acceleration.
+I additionally investigate means of instrumenting hardware designs to emulate low voltage operation.
+These interests directly overlap with a commitment to open-source hardware development.
+I'm currently involved in the RISC-V ecosystem and believe in the power and utility of new approaches to hardware design, e.g., Chisel and FIRRTL.

-- A Dynamically Allocated Nueral Network Accelerator (DANA) for the RISC-V Rocket microprocessor
+- A Dynamically Allocated Neural Network Accelerator (DANA) for the RISC-V Rocket microprocessor

 - Rocket Custom Coprocessor (RoCC) Software Tools